Variations on Memetic Algorithms for Graph Coloring Problems: Analysis of diversification

+In our study \emph{HEAD} is not considered as a standard MA, but rather as two separated \emph{TabuCol} algorithms.
+After a given number of iterations, instead of stopping the two \emph{TabuCol}, we reintroduce diversity with the crossover operator \emph{GPX}.
+The difficulty is to reintroduce the correct dose of diversity.
+Indeed the danger of the crossover is that of completely destroying the solution structure. \emph{GPX} is a powerful crossover operator compared to others~\cite{Fleurent96a} because it transmits the biggest color classes of the two parents, thus keeping a large part of the parents' structures.
+Very interesting and relevant studies about how to manage diversity for graph coloring heuristics can be found in~\cite{Porumbel10b, Lewis2015}.

+We present in this section an analysis of \emph{GPX} crossover indicating that it is more accurate to have parents that are not too far away in the search-space - according to the distance presented below (section~\ref{subsect:GPX_distance}).

-In this section we perform several tests in order to analyze the role of diversification in the $H_2col$ algorithm.
-We increase or decrease the dose of diversification within the $H_2col$ algorithm.
-There are only two operators that lead to diversification: the GPX crossover and the population update process.
-In a first set of tests, we slightly modify the dose of diversification in the GPX crossover and analyze the results.
-In a second set of tests, we focus on the population update process: in $H_2col$, the two produced children systematically replace both parents, even if they have worse fitness values than their parents.
-If we lighten this rule, the diversification decreases.
+Several tests are also performed in this section in order to analyze the role of diversification in the \emph{HEAD} algorithm.
+The two main mechanisms leading to diversification in \emph{HEAD} are the \emph{GPX} crossover and the population update process.
+In a first set of tests (section~\ref{subsect:GPX_modification}), we slightly modify the dose of diversification in the \emph{GPX} crossover and analyze the results.
+In a second set of tests (section~\ref{subsect:parent_replacement}), we focus on the population update process: in \emph{HEAD}, the two produced children systematically replace both parents, even if they have worse fitness values than their parents.
+If the replacement is not systematic, the diversification decreases.